Nathan-Franck/BigEyes/Readme.md

 ### Future Development Directions

 - Forest rendering would be really nice to try out, just to satisfy my personal interests
+  - Just go full 3D since that can look the coolest, with a dense forest
+  - Use that cool algorithm that I already know about
 - Orthographic rendering would be cool because I can optimize it pretty strongly for low-end hardware and power concious devices like phones
 - Loading in 3D models with multiple textures (diffuse, normal, rough-spec) and having a basic display for those models with maybe some cubemap lighting